SQream/sqream_docs/guides/client_drivers/cpp/index.rst

 Examples
 ==============================================

-Assuming you have an existing SQream DB instance to connect to, we'll connect to it using the application and run some statements.
+Assuming there is a SQream DB worker to connect to, we'll connect to it using the application and run some statements.

 Testing the connection to SQream DB
 --------------------------------------------